kjhnns/johannesklumpe/src/blog/learn-coding-by-building-something-for-your-friends/index.md

 - Building something for the people that you care about will always give you a strong purpose.
 - Launching a side-project is not about HOW you solve a problem but rather about WHY you solve a problem.
 - Coding is like lego – go one step at a time and learn it while you do it.
-It is easy to find everything you need online.
+You will find everything you need online.

 ---